ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IRotorcraftModel.rst

 IRotorcraftModel
 ================

-.. py:class:: IRotorcraftModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IRotorcraftModel

    object

    Interface used to access the rotorcraft options in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IRotorcraftModel

 Overview
 --------